 People received care from staff that had the knowledge and skills to carry out their roles and responsibilities effectively.
+Staff confirmed they received training to support people in the service for example, understanding autism.
+One person said; "I enjoy it here.
+The staff are kind and nice."
+A trainer employed by SeeAbility said of the company; "The training offered is exemplary."

 Staff completed a full induction programme that included shadowing experienced staff until both parties felt confident they could carry out their role competently.
 The registered manager confirmed new staff completed the Care Certificate (A nationally recognised training course for staff new to care) as part of their training.
+One staff member was receiving one to one support with their Care Certificate from SeeAbility training department.
+This support was offered to help staff for whom English may not be their first language.

-The registered manager informed us staff received appropriate ongoing training, for example autism awareness.
+The registered manager informed us that staff received appropriate ongoing training, for example epilepsy.
 This helped ensure staff had the right skills and knowledge to effectively meet people's needs.
 Ongoing training was planned to support staffs continued learning and was updated regularly.
-A healthcare professional recorded on a survey asking what the service does well; "Providing a stable and consistent approach and staff team."
-One staff member said; "One good thing about Wessex (The company that own 13-15 Barnes Lane) is the training offered."
-A relative said; "The staff know how to look after [...]."
+One staff member said; "We receive regular training, updates and refreshers."
+Another staff member said; "We can ask for any training and they (SeeAbility) will try to help."

-Staff had competency checks in all areas of their work.
-For example medicines and providing personal care.
-Staff received supervision with either the registered manager or deputy manager.
+Staff received supervision with the registered manager.
 Team meetings were held to provide the staff the opportunity to highlight areas where support was needed and encouraged ideas on how the service could improve.
 Staff confirmed they had opportunities to discuss any issues during their one to one supervision, appraisals and at staff meetings.
 Staff felt they were able to contribute to staff meetings.